It is estimated that approximately 20% of those experiencing homelessness are between the ages of 13 and 24.

 In addition to developing integrated programs, service providers and governments must also understand the distinct challenges of sub-populations in order to meet their specific needs and develop solutions to ending homelessness.
-For example, 29.5% of homeless youth identify as LGBTQ2S and of the homeless youth staying in shelters, 28.2% identify as members of racialized communities.
+For example, 29.5% of youth experiencing homelessness identify as LGBTQ2S and of the youth staying in shelters, 28.2% identify as members of racialized communities.
 Below are a few youth and family-focused initiatives:

 Youth Reconnect is an early interventions shelter diversion program developed by RAFT Niagara Resource Service for youth in Ontario.
 The initiative helps homeless and at-risk youth access resources, increase their self-sufficiency, assist to maintain school attendance and secure housing.